openlibraryenvironment/reshare-tools/README.md

   `docker build . --no-cache`

 - The build procedure can take 10-20 minutes
-- Once the container is built, take note of the container ID
+- Once the docker image is built, take note of the image ID

-- Start the final container and watch the console output
+## Start the final container and watch the console output
 - **Make sure that you replace the Docker ID in the command below**
-    - **Make sure that you /path/to/this/vars.yml**
+- **Make sure that you fill in the path for: /path/to/this/vars.yml**

   ``docker attach `docker run -itd --privileged  -p 80:80 -p 443:443 -p 9130:9130 -p 5432:5432 -p 32:22 -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/this/vars.yml:/configs/vars.yml 2972d38b2b98` ``

 - Alternatively without seeing the console output
     - **Make sure that you replace the Docker ID in the command below**
-    - **Make sure that you /path/to/this/vars.yml**
+    - **Make sure that you fill in the path for: /path/to/this/vars.yml**

   `docker run -itd --privileged  -p 80:80 -p 443:443 -p 9130:9130 -p 5432:5432 -p 32:22 -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/this/vars.yml:/configs/vars.yml 2972d38b2b98`